Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 - In the "Performance Options" window, go to the Advanced tab and check the Total paging file size for all drives.
 This should be set to _at least_ 1.5 times the amount of RAM.
-For example on a F16s\_v2 VM, this should be set to 48 Gb.
+For example on a F16s_v2 VM, this should be set to 48 Gb.
+For F32s_v2 VM, 96 Gb.

 To increase the paging size: